KSechkar/pipette_opt/README.md

 The input_generator program contains fucntions that create random inputs used for algorithm testing.

 The auxil program contains auxiliary functions used by BOTH methods.
-Currently, it has a display function, pipette capacity calculator, as well as route/single operation cost functions of two different kinds.
+Currently, it has a display function, pipette capacity calculator, as well as route and single operation cost functions.
 There are also pipette capacity calculator functions.
 To ignore capacity, give caps=None.

-Only cost functions 'with_w' are used as the other kind is too slow - and only 'with_w' supports capacity limitations.
+The pipette_opt program contains API-like functions that allow to integrate the algorithms into the dna_assembler and DNABOT assembly pipelines.
+(WORK IN PROGRESS)

 ***
 Development purposes only